 - chronic obstructive lung disease

 - pneumoconiosis due to asbestos, silica, talc, hard metal (cobalt) and other mineral dust, and

 Refunds or surcharges can be estimated for a given year by referring to the detailed NEER quarterly statement.
 One quarterly statement per account is mailed every three months and consists of two parts:

 The Firm Summary Statement compares claims costs to date under NEER with expected claims costs for each accident year under review, by rate group, for each WSIB account.

 The statement also provides a performance index which compares the accident cost record with the expected average for that rate group.
 If the costs are higher (lower) than average, a surcharge (refund) is generated.

 The Claim Cost Statement details the cost of each claim and the total cost that is eligible under NEER for a potential refund or surcharge.

 NEER refunds and surcharges are calculated late in each calendar year using claims cost data up to and including September 30 of that same year.
 The data and the calculation of the refund or surcharge appear on the Firm Summary Statement for September 30.
 A refund amount, as calculated, is first applied to any outstanding balance; only the net (remaining) amount, if any, is issued as a refund directly to the employer.

 Past awards and projected future costs

 NEER bases its calculations on the lifetime cost of each claim.
-It breaks down the cost of a claim into 3 parts
+It breaks down the cost of a claim into three parts:

 These components are detailed on the Claim Cost Statement so that an employer knows precisely how the claims costs under NEER are calculated.